nickh364/phonegap-parse-plugin/README.md

 ```
 - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo
 {
-    if ( application.applicationState == UIApplicationStateActive ){
+    if (application.applicationState == UIApplicationStateInactive) {
-        // app was already in the foreground
+        // The application was just brought from the background to the foreground,
-    }
-    else{
+        // so we consider the app as having been "opened by a push notification."
+        [PFAnalytics trackAppOpenedWithRemoteNotificationPayload:userInfo];
         NSDictionary *notificationPayload = userInfo;
         CDVParsePlugin *parsePlugin = [[CDVParsePlugin alloc] init];
         [parsePlugin handleBackgroundNotification:notificationPayload];
-        // app was just brought from background to foreground

     }

 }
 ```
 #### Use this to get custom data like a story url from your notification